aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 ## Verify CloudWatch dashboards and alerts

 ### Verify CloudWatch dashboard
 The SAM template deployed an Amazon CloudWatch dashboard named `BackupsMonitoring`.
-You can navigate to [CloudWatch in the management console](https://console.aws.amazon.com/cloudwatch/home#dashboards/), and [selecting the BackupsMonitoring dashboard](https://console.aws.amazon.com/cloudwatch/home#dashboards/dashboard/BackupsMonitoring).
+You can navigate to [CloudWatch in the management console](https://console.aws.amazon.com/cloudwatch/home#dashboards/), and [select the BackupsMonitoring dashboard](https://console.aws.amazon.com/cloudwatch/home#dashboards/dashboard/BackupsMonitoring).

 You will find a graph with data points for your backup data.
 Assuming you uploaded backup data for `web` and `crm`, you will find these on the legend of the graph.
 You may customise the timeline on the top right.

-You can follow [this AWS documentation guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/add_remove_graph_dashboard.html) in order to add more graphs
+You can follow [this AWS documentation guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/add_remove_graph_dashboard.html) in order to add more graphs.

 ### Verify CloudWatch alarms to alert on backup failures